 Periyar Tiger Trail treks and camping, conducted by rehabilitated poachers and tree cutters, cost 6,500 rupees for one night and 8,500 rupees for 2 nights.
 (Tiger sightings are rare though)!

-It incorporates a jeep safari and walk through Gavi forest, and boating on Gavi lake.
-However, it's quite commercial with up to 100 other tourists doing the same trip.
+Various organizations offer these trips, including Touromark Jungle Tours, Wandertrails, and Gavi Eco Tourism (which is a project of the Kerala Forest Development Corporation).
+The trip incorporates a jeep safari and walk through Gavi forest, and boating on Gavi lake.
+However, it's quite commercial with up to 100 other tourists doing the same thing.
 You won't be going anywhere remote!
 The safari is merely a drive along a main road through the forest to reach the designated restaurant, managed by the forest department.
 The boating consists of row boats.
 Some visitors are disappointed by this.

 Elephant rides through the forest and countryside can be privately organized through many hotels.
 Elephant Junction offers farm tourism, including elephant rides, feeding and bathing.